Ana-Bogdan/Beauty-Salon-Web-Application/README.md

 # 💄Beauty Salon Appointment Management System

 This is a full-stack web application for managing appointments in a beauty salon.
 It enables salon staff to efficiently schedule, update, and track client appointments through a responsive and user-friendly interface.
-The project is designed with both scalability and role-based access in mind.
-Admin users have full access to oversee all appointments across all users.
-Built with modern web technologies and designed to be both functional and beautiful.
+The system includes role-based access, allowing admins to manage all appointments across users.
+Built with modern technologies, it is designed to be both functional and beautiful.

 ---